travis-ci/travis.rb/README.md

 For newer versions of Ubuntu (16.04 and above), it should be enough to run:

     $ sudo apt-get install ruby-dev

+ #### Ubuntu 18.04 LTS in Windows Subsystem for Linux (WSL)
+Running the travis command line client (e.g. `travis --help`) may crash with a verbose core dump to the console followed by a note saying "You may have encountered a bug in the Ruby interpreter or extension libraries.".
+Try uninstalling the travis Ruby gem with `gem uninstall travis`, running the Ubuntu/Debian Linux command `sudo apt install make gcc` and reinstall the travis gem.

 #### Mac OS X